Plan Your Visit

 - A guided tour inside one of our slave cabins, built in 1840, where the ancient west-African tales of Compair Lapin, better known in English as "Br'er Rabbit," were recorded.
 On the grounds are 12 buildings on the National Register, including animal barns, overseers' cottages and the 1829 Maison de Reprise.

 - Free parking and entrance to the Laura Plantation Store.
+Payment is required to take the tour of the house & grounds.
+(No self-guiding).

 Group Rates and Specialty Themed Tours are available daily by reservation.